Does Hot Shower or Warm Bath Before Bed Help To Sleep Better?

 natural and organic latex mattress topper

-Does taking a bath at night lowers blood pressure?
+Does taking a bath at night lower blood pressure?

 Young man taking a shower